E3G

 E3G (Third Generation Environmentalism) is a climate change think tank operating to accelerate a global transition to a low-carbon future.
 The organisation has staff based in Brussels, Berlin, London and Washington, D.C..

 Organisation

 E3G stands for Third Generation Environmentalism.
 The idea behind the name is that the first generation of environmentalists focused on the conservation of species and habitats, the second generation widened the scope to include pollution and natural resources and the third generation is building on this success, working on solutions rather than problems.

-E3G has three co-founding directors, Nick Mabey, co-CEO, Shane Tomlinson, co-CEO, and Tom Burke CBE who is the current Chairman.
+E3G has three co-founding directors, Nick Mabey, co-CEO, Shane Tomlinson, co-CEO, and Tom Burke, who is the current Chairman.

 The organisation works across a number of areas including climate diplomacy, energy, finance, cities, risk, efficiency and infrastructure.